transloadit/uppy/website/src/docs/dashboard.md

 ### `fileManagerSelectionType: 'files'`

 Configure the type of selections allowed when browsing your file system via the file manager selection window.
-May be either 'files', 'folders', or 'both'.
+May be either `'files'`, `'folders'`, or `'both'`.
 Selecting entire folders for upload may not be supported on all [browsers](https://caniuse.com/#feat=input-file-directory).

 ### `proudlyDisplayPoweredByUppy: true`

 Uppy is provided to the world for free by the team behind [Transloadit](https://transloadit.com).
 In return, we ask that you consider keeping a tiny Uppy logo at the bottom of the Dashboard, so that more people can discover and use Uppy.

-This is, of course, entirely optional.
-Just set this option to false if you do not wish to display the Uppy logo.
+Set this option to `false` if you do not wish to display the Uppy logo.

 ### `disableStatusBar: false`